Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, Chronic.md

 Nutrition: A healthy diet pattern (5 primary and three secondary metrics): fruit and vegetables >4.5 cups/day, fish and shellfish >2 3.5 oz servings/week, sodium <1500 mg/day, sugar/sweetened beverages < 36fl oz/week, whole grains >3 1 oz servings/day; 1 oz of nuts and seed and 1/2 cup legumes >4 servings/week; processed meats < 2 1.75 0z servings/week, saturated fat <7% of total daily energy intake.

 Exercise: regular, moderate-intensity (40-80% HRR/VO2R or RPE OF 12/16 (6-20 scale) or add 20-30 bpm to RHR), physical activity for at least 150 minutes per week and muscle-strengthening activities on at least two days per week.
 It is most appropriate for PT to work with low-rish CAD clients (an uncomplicated clinical course, no evidence of resting or exercise-induced ischemia/arrhythmias, functionally capacity > 7 METs three weeks following any medical event, normal ventricular  function with an ejection fraction> 50%).

+The best initial program design: use free weight (40-60% 1RM), complete one set of all major muscle groups.

 - Hypertension (130/80 mmHg)